gophercoders/website/content/gophercoders-in-schools.md

 * Hexadecimal numbers, which are widely used in computing, covering conversion from Hexadecimal to decimal and Binary
 * Boolean logic and truth tables for AND, OR, NOT and NAND and XOR operations.
-Potentially also covering how this relate to the computer circuits such as adders.
+Potentially also covering how this relates to the computer circuits such as adders.
 * Fundamental data structures such as lists, stacks or maps.
 What the fundamental properties of these data structures are and how they are implemented and when they are used.